How do I measure up my trailer?

 (I’ve got a large metal room in my factory.
 If I thought there was a market building practical, cost effective kitchens out of steel, I’d be making them.
 But you just can’t do it. just making a single draw from steel is a big deal. )

 For the same money (for their discounted price) you can get a DPOS.
-Handmade by young Australians, you get lots of high bench space,(the most important feature of a kitchen), one draw, (can have up to three), storage space for all your cooking gear, adjustable legs to make it freestanding, and made from quality timber and laminate.
+Handmade by young Australians, you get lots of high bench space,(the most important feature of a kitchen), three drawers, storage space for all your cooking gear, adjustable legs to make it freestanding, and made from quality timber and laminate.
 It functions as a kitchen, not a box.
-Our swing tailgate version is only $650, the same price still as when I started building them 6 years ago, and has the same features as the DPOS.
+Our swing tailgate version is only $820, almost the same price still as when I started building them 18 years ago, and has the same features as the DPOS.

 By the way, custom stuff on our kitchens, like a bit shorter, cut down, drop stove etc generally is pretty easy as we make it, so we don’t charge any extra.
 Anything other than that we may have to charge a bit extra for…

 We use a thinners based clear lacquer on our kitchens.
 If you want to touch it up at any time, you can easily do this with a spray can of lacquer.
 You need to tape up any areas you don’t want to be sprayed, like the laminate.
 Do this with some masking tape and newspaper… give the ply a light sand with FINE sandpaper.
 A spongepad sander will also work fine. don’t sand off any more than you have to, ie, don’t sand it back to bare timber… the spray cans work really well, and will bring the finish back up to looking brand new.
 Put on one coat, let it dry fully, give it another VERY light sand and another coat if you want to.